LibreMacro/Library/README.md

 # Manual

 The library is organized as a collection of utility functions.
-Descriptions and details can be found in the document "manual.pdf".
+Descriptions and details can be found in the <a href="manual_en.md">English manual</a>.

 # Developers